the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - More than twenty new standalone buildings.

-- New world wonders: Amager Bakke, Citadel Space Station, International Ordnance Museum, Statue of Remembrance, and Wasteland Games.
+- New world wonders: Amager Bakke, Citadel Space Station, Eden Reclamation Project, Golden Dome, International Ordnance Museum, Statue of Remembrance, and Wasteland Games.

 - New national wonders:
   - Homeland Defense / Wasteland Surveillance / Raider Suppression Initiatives, each locked behind a starting policy and designed to help each faction survive the early-game.